alexander-harmaty/SalesCalculator-RomanNumeralConverter/README.md

 ## Features

-- Calculates the total sales amount including discounts and taxes.
+- Calculates the total sales amount.
 - Converts positive integer numbers to Roman numerals.

 ## How It Works